MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

 ### [Fridah Ntika](https://www.github.com/FridahNtika)
 Fridah (she/her) is a Data Science student at Wellesley College.
-A fun fact about her is that she is one of the captains of our team!
+A fun fact about her is that she loves to travel and has visited over 10 countries!
 <br><br>
 ### [Ishita Kakkar](https://github.com/ikakkar03)
 Ishita (she/her) is an honors Computer Science and Math student at UMass Amherst.
 A fun fact about her is that she is one of the captains of our team!